 While many high-income professionals believe they are barred from Roth IRAs due to their tax bracket, a powerful “loophole” hidden within many 401(k) plans allows them to move up to $47,500 into tax-free accounts annually.
-Known as the Mega Backdoor Roth, this legitimate tax maneuver remains active in 2026, offering a massive advantage for those who know how to navigate the IRS limits.
+Known as the Mega Backdoor Roth, this legitimate tax maneuver remains active in 2026, offering a significant advantage for those who know how to navigate the IRS limits.

-The Income Wall: Who is Barred?
+The Income Wall: Who Is Barred?

 Decoding the IRS Limits